 Pointing the way: Sign2MINT

-For the hearing impaired Ingo Barth, terms such as chirality (graphic above) are essential in everyday scientific life and in the communicative exchange of research content.
-However, the appropriate specialist signs are often missing.
-The Max Planck Foundation therefore supports the “Sign2MINT” project, which entails developing the first ever German sign dictionary for the natural sciences.
+For the hearing impaired, terms such as "singularity" or "entropy" are very important in everyday scientific life and in communicative exchange about research content, but the appropriate technical signs are often missing.
+The Max Planck Foundation supported the project »Sign2MINT« and thus, for the first time, a German sign dictionary for the natural sciences could be developed.
 This makes our research environment more equitable and diverse.

-In Germany, the number of hearing impaired scientists and students in the STEM subjects (science, technology, engineering, and mathematics) is steadily increasing.
-However, they rarely have qualified sign language interpreters riding shotgun at their side because further training for the translators is lacking, as no specialist sign dictionary and no media material exist on these topics.
+The number of hearing impaired scientists and students in the so-called STEM* subjects (mathematics, computer science, natural science and technology) is steadily increasing in Germany.
+However, they are seldom assisted by qualified sign language interpreters, as there is no sufficient further training for the translators, no specialist German sign dictionary and no media materials on these subjects.

-In order to develop a new sign for a term such as chirality, sign language experts must first discuss which new sign is appropriate for a technical term.
-Linguistic factors such as meaning, iconicity (i.e. the relationship between the linguistic expression and the reference object), and parameters (hand shape, hand position and place of execution) are just as important as the practicability of a specialist sign.
+In order to develop a new sign for a term like "singularity", sign language experts first have to discuss which new sign is appropriate for a technical term.
+Linguistic factors such as meaning, iconicity (i.e. the relationship of the linguistic expression to the reference object), parameters (hand shape, hand position, place of execution) play just as important a role as the feasibility of a technical sign.